The story method is a way to link information together for easier recall. Here is an example:

 The above example is the first three presidents: Washington, Adams, and Jefferson.

-If you are reading this post, then you have likely, and hopefully, learned how to use the number and alphabet peg list in the Tool Box.
-If for memorization, then you can easily see how placing the images you have used in those lists can be linked together to remember credit card numbers, passwords, license plates, and anything else with number and/or letter combinations.
+If you are reading this post, then you have should have learned how to use the number and alphabet peg list in the Tool Box.
+You can see how placing the images you have used in those lists can be linked together to remember credit card numbers, passwords, license plates, and anything else with number and/or letter combinations.

 Suppose you want to remember a birthday.
 The person’s name is Annie.
 Her birthday is 12/23/2000.